 - Click the Cancel button to discard the whole operation.

 The number of unpushed changes, and newly added files are visible in the status bar.
 Click the icon to open the Commit Changes window, or the icon to push changes.

 Studio integration with Git also comes with an Amend Commit option for changing the last performed commit, before the push was performed.

-- Right-click a modified file in the Properties panel and select Commit.
+- Right-click a modified file in the Project panel and select Commit.
 The Commit Changes window is displayed.

 - Select the Amend Commit box.
 The last commit message is displayed, together with the files that were committed.
 To view changes between the current file and the last commit, use the Show Changes option.